SasView/documents/Sasview Roadmap.md

 * Finish model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*/S fits, fitting oriented models to 1D cuts, etc.
 * Finish work to integrate McSAS and FFSAS
 * Finish work on inclusion of PRISM[^9] functionality
-* Finish work on separating out a generic dataloader package
+* Finish work on separating out a generic dataloader package (including multiple data type support e.g. multiple detectors)
 * Begin work on separating out sascalc package
 * Begin work to refactor/improve P(R) inversion by adding full automation of parameter choices, 2D as well as 1D P(R), and/or other algorithms
 * Begin work on architecture manual